lupuleasa-core/Dota2-TheCore-Config-Engine/Dota 2 Reborn Keyboard Setups/Loopuleasa's Super Compact QWERTG-DFXCV layout (ALT,SPACE mods)/README.md

 ####Now for Dota 2 Reborn!
 Some functions do not work in Source 2:
 - left clicks

-**NEW** Functions:
+- old-styled netgraph (only a new version works)

+Changelog:
+- F6 custom hero switching function and a new per-hero settings/binds file structure
+- Smartcasting functionality implemented inside, but not bound to anything
+- Space+TAB to jumpcycle through selected units
+- Scoreboard now on Space+H
+- Retrieve from stash now on Space+Y
+- Space+F6 to enable/disable repeated right clicks
+- Space+F5 to enable/disable auto select summons
 - hold right click to issue move
 - Tilde + Right Click = move directly / face that way
 - netgraph
 - toggle health segmentation
-- playing hero/item sounds
+- playing hero/item sounds on various functions
-- text output as student chat
+- text output to student chat
 - smartcasting aliases (not bound to any key, but can be used)
 - added quick attack (default A key)
 - Change the cast mode on a per key basis for items and abilities (default Alt+Space+Key)